tramduong/tramduong.github.io/portfolio/ml/unsupervised_hospital.md

 {:toc}

-This page contains the different algorithms for unsupervised learning with a hospital charges dataset.
+This page contains the different unsupervised learning algorithms for a hospital charges dataset.
 This approach aims to analyze a hospital charge data to determine outliers, identify anomalous activities and provide insights of these behaviors using different advanced algorithms.<br>
 For a more detailed explanation, check out [My Github](https://github.com/tramduong/Data-Science-Portfolio/tree/master/Hospital%20Charges%20Fraud)
 {:.note}